pupil-labs/pupil/.github/CONTRIBUTING.md

 # Contributing to Pupil
 Thanks for taking time to contribute.

 The following is a set of guidelines for contributing to Pupil.
-These guidelines (like Pupil) are open source, so feel free to propose changes to this document with a pull request.
+These guidelines (like Pupil) are open source, and are just guidelines not rules set in stone, so feel free to propose changes to this document with a pull request.

 ## What should I know before I get started?